HTY2003/smplboards-SCH16T/README.md

 This board is designed for 3.3V power only, and all IO pins are not 5V-tolerant.

-On the back of the board, there are solder pads to alter the values of TA9 and TA8 (0 by default).
-Solder the middle pad to the `1` pad to change its value to 1.
+On the top of the board, there are solder jumper pads to alter the values of TA9 and TA8 (0 by default).
+Solder the jumper pads to to change their value to 1.

 Changing these values allows for multiple of the sensor on the same SPI bus without requiring additional Chip Select pins - as long as they all have different TA values.